zotonic/zotonic/doc/developer-guide/dispatch-rules.rst

 - Strings: fixed parts that must match with the request url
 - atoms: bind to the text at that position
--  '*': a special atom binding to the remaining part of the request URL, this must be the last element of the path
+-  ``'*'``: a special atom binding to the remaining part of the request URL.
+  This must be the last element of the path.

 URL matching using regular expressions ......................................